Don't Look Back: The Legend of Orpheus

-The series is the third installment of the revenge trilogy by director Park Chan-hong and writer Kim Ji-woo, following Resurrection in 2005 and The Devil in 2007.
+The series is the third installment of the revenge trilogy by director Park Chan-hong and writer Kim Ji-woo, following Resurrection in 2005 and Lucifer in 2007.

 Synopsis

-Han Yi-soo’s (Kim Nam-gil) father is the chauffeur of the owners of Gaya Hotel Group, the family of Jo Hae-woo (Son Ye-jin).
+Han Yi-soo's (Kim Nam-gil) father is the chauffeur of the owners of Gaya Hotel Group, the family of Jo Hae-woo (Son Ye-jin).
 The chauffeur is persuaded to take the blame for a hit-and-run accident caused by the drunken son of the family.
 But when he changes his mind, he is murdered before he can recant.
 Yi-soo, then a high schooler, tries to find out the truth and exonerate his father.
 He calls Hae-woo, his first love, but a truck deliberately rams the phone box.
 Following the attempt on his life, Yi-soo disappears and ends up in Japan, where a wealthy and influential Japanese-Korean businessman, Yoshimura Junichiro (Lee Jae-gu) adopts him.

 12 years later he returns to Korea with a new identity as Japanese-Korean businessman Yoshimura Jun and carefully laid plans.
 Hae-woo, who believed that Yi-soo was dead, becomes a prosecutor to find out the truth about what happened to him.
-She marries Oh Joon-young (Ha Seok-jin), the son of the Chief Prosecutor Oh Hyun-shik (Jung Won-Joon) and also a close friend of Yi-soo in their school days.
+She marries Oh Joon-young (Ha Seok-jin), the son of the Chief Prosecutor Oh Hyun-shik (Jung Won-joon) and also a close friend of Yi-soo in their school days.
 No one in Korea, including Hae-woo, recognizes Yi-soo, even though he constantly finds excuses to meet Hae-woo and even after Hae-woo realizes that Yi-soo is alive.
 Yi-soo and Hae-woo become caught between love and revenge.